Link-Up (QLD), Brisbane, QLD.

 Protection and assimilation policies have inflicted pain and trauma on Indigenous people.
 Protection policies were based on assumptions that Aboriginal people were racially inferior therefore Aboriginal spiritual and cultural beliefs were to be undermined and destroyed.
 The belief was that so called ‘full bloods’ would die out and Aboriginality could be bred out of the mixed-race children so that Aboriginal people would eventually fade away.
 The assimilation policy was officially agreed to by State and Territory government in 1937 however its implementation by the State and Territories and involvement by the Commonwealth government happened much later.
 Assimilation was the method by which Aboriginal people would be accepted by white Australians.
 In that regard Aboriginal people would be inculcated with white Australia’s values and aspirations and conform to the white Australian way of life to become members of the Australian nation.
 It meant that Aboriginal people had to stop being culturally different and be like white people, having the same customs, beliefs, hopes and loyalties as white people.
 Further Aboriginal people would be granted the benefits of full citizenship if they assimilated.
 Under the assimilation policy greater numbers of mixed-race Aboriginal children, were removed from families.

 In Queensland colonial protection policies enabled the removal of Indigenous people to missions and government reserves and the removal of Indigenous children from families to be placed in mission dormitories or government orphanages.
-Although not formally implemented in Queensland until 1957 assimilation practices had preceded its introduction.
+Although assimilation was not formally implemented in Queensland until 1957, assimilation practices had preceded its introduction, through guardianship powers and expulsion of people from missions and settlements.
 Under the assimilation policy Indigenous people could be expelled from missions and children could be removed from their families.
 Children were taken away at any age to be fostered and adopted by white families or institutionalised in missions, government institutions and children’s homes.
 The 1997 Bringing Them Home Report of the Human Rights and Equal Opportunity Commission stated that during the period 1910 and 1970 between one in three and one in ten Aboriginal children had been separated by either, force, duress or undue pressure from their mother, family and community.
 The report outlines in detail the traumatic experiences of the children who were separated and the resulting damage they suffered and continue to suffer because of separation and institutionalisation.

 The 1991 report of the Royal Commission into Aboriginal Death in Custody delivered some years before the Bringing Them Home report investigated the death of 99 Aboriginal people in custody.
 Not only did it highlight the disproportionate number of Aboriginal people in custody and detention, but it also surveyed the impact of colonialism on Indigenous people.
 The Royal Commission said that Aboriginal people have a unique history of being “ordered, controlled and monitored by the State” and this is what the Commission found in its investigation of the deaths.
 The Royal Commission said that from birth to death the State files and documents of those ninety-nine individuals show a “familiar pattern of State intervention into and control of Aboriginal lives”.